 Housing costs in Broomes Island are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Unlike some towns, Broomes Island isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Broomes Island are a mix of both white- and blue-collar jobs.
+Broomes Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Broomes Island is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Broomes Island who work in management occupations (23.14%), office and administrative support (11.97%), and sales jobs (11.97%).

 Also of interest is that Broomes Island has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Broomes Island is a great place for families with children to consider.
-First of all, many other families with children live here, making Broomes Island a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Broomes Island has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Broomes Island is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Broomes Island’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Broomes Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Broomes Island doesn't have a public transportation system that people use for their commute.

 The per capita income in Broomes Island in 2022 was $76,601, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $306,404 for a family of four.